HackerN64/ultrasm64-2/README.md

  * A full decompilation of libultra is included in `lib/hackerlibultra`.
  * A Nintendo 64-specific libc implementation by falcobuster is provided in `lib/n64-libc`.
  * Libdragon's IPL3 (`LIBDRAGON_IPL3=1`) provided as an optional Makefile configuration.
 See Makefile for details.
+ * `libpl2` provided in `lib/libpl2`, allowing for Parallel Launcher-specific enhancements.

 ## Quick Start (for Ubuntu)